Members' Frequently Asked Questions

 If the customer has two returned checks in a 12-month period (for insufficient funds).

 If the account is removed from Average Billing and placed on standard billing, any balances accumulated to that point will become due at that time.

-At this time, we have a reduced electric rate for Midwest Electric members who have a heat pump or geothermal, and an electric water heater with our free peak load control switch to help us lower our wholesale power costs.
-The reduced rate is about 15% lower than our standard residential rate.
+Yes, we offer rebates on Central Air-Conditioning units, air-source heat pumps, and geothermal units.
+Plus, we also have a reduced electric rate for Midwest Electric members who have a heat pump or geothermal, and an electric water heater with our free radio-control switch to help us lower our wholesale power costs.
+The reduced rate is about 10% lower than our standard residential rate.

-Our standard residential rate is 7.15 cents per kilowatt hour (kWh).
+Our standard residential rate is 8.28 cents per kilowatt hour (kWh).
 You also need to add the Power Cost Adjustment to that, to get the total kWh cost.
 And the Power Cost Adjustment fluctuates from month to month, based on the cost of coal as well as peak demand and transmission costs.
-So, let’s say the Power Cost Adjustment is .75 cents this month; then, your total cost would be 7.9 cents per kWh (7.15 + .75).
-Also, we have a flat $20 per month service charge for all members, regardless of use.
+So, let’s say the Power Cost Adjustment is $2.00 this month; then, your total cost would be 10.28 cents per kWh (8.28 + 2.00).
+Also, we have a flat $35 per month service charge for all members, regardless of use.

 Facebook is just one of many ways we communicate during emergencies.
 We understand you may not be able to operate a computer.
-However, overall, Americans now access the Internet through a Smart Phone more than through a standard PC – and that trend is continuing to grow.
-Also, many homes now have a generator and some choose to run their computer with it.
-Plus, people can access our web site and Facebook page from work.
-Or, they can have a relative or friend check it for them.
-So there are many alternatives to access our web site and Facebook during a power outage.
-In addition to that, we provide regular updates to the news media.
+However, overall, Americans now access the Internet through a smartphone more than through a standard PC/desktop computer – and that trend is continuing to grow.

 If you pay a “Security Light” fee on your bill, that means we will replace or repair the light at no extra charge.

 Community Connection Fund